jac459/yamaha-musiccast/README.md

 ## How to use the Driver
 ### Discovery and Device Name
-The Driver will automatically find and list your Yamaha AVR and MusicCast devices in the Discovery Process (Step 9 of "How to Install the Driver").
+The Driver will automatically find and list your Yamaha AVR and MusicCast Devices in the Discovery Process (Step 9 of "How to Install the Driver").
 The Device Names will be generated from "Model Name" + "Room Name".
 Hereby the Room Name will be used that was previously set in the official Yamaha MusicCast App.
-The generated Names will also show up in the Directory "MusicCast Link" (Multiroom).
+The generated Names will also show up in the Directory "MusicCast Link" (Multiroom Audio).

 If you don't like the generated Name you can:

 a) Rename the Device in the NEEO App (this will not affect the Names in "MusicCast Link")\
-b) Rename the Room in the official Yamaha MisicCast App and repeat the Discovery Process starting at Step 7.
+b) Rename the Room in the official Yamaha MusicCast App and repeat the Discovery Process starting at Step 7.

 ### Notable Features/ Shortcuts of the Driver
 Use Your NEEO App to add whatever Shortcuts you need to a Recipe.
 However the following Features deserve a special mentioning and some extra explanation.